Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

 # Adversarial Examples Results Reproduction.
-Results reproduction of the Type I attack as given in ECGAdv [paper](https://arxiv.org/abs/1901.03808).
+Results reproduction of the Type I attack explained as given in ECGAdv [paper](https://arxiv.org/abs/1901.03808).
+I have given a brief explanation of the Type I attack [here] (https://github.com/Bibek-Poudel/Adversarial_Examples_Results_Reproduction/blob/master/Type_I_Attack_Explanation.pdf).
+This tutorial is based on the companion code of the paper, as given [here](https://github.com/codespace123/ECGadv)

-### Setting up a virtual environment for running the experiments
+### Step 1: Setting up a virtual environment for running the experiments
 The dependency versions for the project are:
   - python version 3.6.5
   - Tensorflow version 1.8.0